openSUSE/news-o-o/_posts/2010-09-05-opensuse-weekly-news-issue-139-is-out.markdown

 ####  [openSUSE Announce First 11.4 Development Milestone With Improved Package Management Performance, New XOrg, KDE and GNOME](http://news.opensuse.org/2010/09/02/opensuse-announce-first-11-4-development-milestone-with-improved-package-management-performance-new-xorg-kde-and-gnome/)

 "openSUSE 11.4 Milestone 1 is available today, Thursday, September 2 for developers, testers and community members to test and participate in the development of openSUSE 11.4.
 M1 starts off openSUSE 11.4 development at a cracking pace with performance improvements in the package management network layer and version updates to major components.
 This milestone contains libzypp version 8.1, which has a new backend for http and ftp package downloads.
 MultiCurl replaces the old MediaAria backend, and brings support for zsync transfers and better Metalink download support.
 These will improve both repository refresh and package install and update performance.
-Metalink allows the mï»¿ulti-channel download of packages by downloading the individual blocks of a package in parallel from multiple servers.
+Metalink allows the m﻿ulti-channel download of packages by downloading the individual blocks of a package in parallel from multiple servers.
 ZSync reduces the amount of data to download by only fetching the changed parts of a file instead of the whole file.
 This speeds up repository refreshes, since due to the way the repository data is structured, it is easy to locate the parts of the metadata that changed since the last update.
 The new Curl-based zypp backend also gives libzypp and therefore zypper and YaST better support for network proxies, by using the same proxy configuration as the rest of YaST instead of its own, and adds support for HTTP BASIC password-protected repositories.
 And as an added bonus, MultiCurl should eliminate slow and hanging package installations that occurred due to bugs in the old MediaAria backend."

 ####  [openSUSE Connect Beta](http://news.opensuse.org/2010/09/03/opensuse-connect-beta/)

-"As a result of the openSUSE Boostersâ€™ â€˜HackMeckâ€˜ two weeks ago at FrOSCoN we are proud to present you with a new beta of openSUSE Connect.
+"As a result of the openSUSE Boosters’ ‘HackMeck‘ two weeks ago at FrOSCoN we are proud to present you with a new beta of openSUSE Connect.
 Connect is supposed to become the central user database for the openSUSE project.
-Sounds bland, donâ€t it?
+Sounds bland, don”t it?
 But you know the Boosters, everything we do comes with a grain of spice and Connect is no different.
 The spice here are a lot of nifty social network features like user profiles, friending, groups, an event calendar and possibly more.
 Thats possible because on top of the user database we use a Free Software social network framework called Elgg.
 Elgg will help us to go a step further in one of the most important areas of the openSUSE project: Connecting our community.
 We do a very good job connecting code at the moment but there is no central place for openSUSE users to mingle, form relationships and meet collaborators."

 ####  [Strategy sucks](http://news.opensuse.org/2010/09/03/strategy-sucks/)

 "Over the last weeks there has been a lot of disussion, both internally and externally, about the strategies which have been proposed.
 However, we also missed a lot of voices from our community.
 We take responsibility for leaving many of you behind by focusing on a very corporate-management solution to the initial question which prompted this process.
 A question we think still is relevant: The identity of openSUSE both as a Community and as a Project.
-Initially our goal was to answer: â€Who is openSUSE and what does it (want to) do?â€ prompted by the discussion about the default desktop at the openSUSE conference last year.
+Initially our goal was to answer: ”Who is openSUSE and what does it (want to) do?” prompted by the discussion about the default desktop at the openSUSE conference last year.
 In five years the openSUSE project has evolved from a fully company-driven project to a communty project where everybody can contribute.
 This has brought uncertainty and a lack of direction.
-The current lack of a clear â€˜story behind it allâ€™ is hampering our ability to establish a common identity and sense of security.
-From a marketing point of view, it becomes an uphill battleâ€¦"
+The current lack of a clear ‘story behind it all’ is hampering our ability to establish a common identity and sense of security.
+From a marketing point of view, it becomes an uphill battle…"
 </td>
 </tr>
 </tbody>